sanskrit/raw_etexts_english/blogs/manasataramgini/2006-10-07_naming-of-the-initiates-as-per-the-classic-siddhanta-tantras.md

 +++
-title = "naming of the initiates as per the classic siddhAntaxa0tantras"
+title = "naming of the initiates as per the classic siddhAnta tantras"

 +++
 The siddhAnta tantrics receive their names as per a fixed procedure: